YinJC/uk-tex-faq/FAQ-WYGexpts.md

----
-layout: page
-title: The TeX document preparation environment
+# The TeX document preparation environment
----

 ''[Why TeX is not WYSIWYG](./FAQ-notWYSIWYG.html)'' outlines the reasons (or excuses) for the huge disparity of user